-- Being aware of the school's procedures for the identification, assessment and subsequent provision for SEND pupils - Collaborating with the SENCO to decide what action is required to assist the SEND pupil to progress - Working with the SENCO to collect all available information on the SEND pupil - Develop Learning Plans for pupils with SEND seeking advice from the SENCo as required. - Working with SEND pupils on a daily basis delivering the individual programme as set out in IEP - o Developing positive and constructive relationships with families.
+- o Being aware of the school's procedures for the identification, assessment and subsequent provision for SEND pupils - Collaborating with the SENCO to decide what action is required to assist the SEND pupil to progress - Working with the SENCO to collect all available information on the SEND pupil - o In collaboration with the SENCO develop ISPs for pupils with SEND. - Working with SEND pupils on a daily basis delivering the individual programme as set out in IEP - o Developing positive and constructive relationships with families.

-Storing and managing information
+8. Storing and managing information

-All information is managed and stored in compliance with The Data Protection Act 2018, which is the UK's implementation of the General Data Protection Regulation (GDPR).
+All information is managed and stored in compliance with The Data Protection Act 1998.